jaffaszt/CodeEngineWorkshop/workshop/README.md

 6. Go to https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-app-tutorial and start with" **Tutorial: Deploying applications step 1** and then you may run all the other tutorials.

-# Get xxx for Code Engine
-Please go to:
-https://code-engine-workshop.mybluemix.net> with the password of `cerocks`

-Please note that we have a cron job that deletes any project that is older then 24-72 hours, so this is designed for short term learning.

 # IBM Code Engine samples
 https://github.com/IBM/CodeEngine